 Warning about eating

 Eating or not eating has deep theological meaning.
-Eating habits have to do with much more than simply our digesive system.
-Eating disorders (overeating or undereating) provide a clue to an unresolved issue in a person's life that needs to be dealt with, God created humans with two empty places which need to be fed.
+Eating habits have to do with much more than simply our digestive system.
+Eating disorders (overeating or undereating) provide a clue to an unresolved issue in a person's life that needs to be dealt with.
+God created humans with two empty places which need to be fed.
 One is the stomach; the other is the heart.

 When we fill our hearts with God's love, we do not need to turn to food to fill that void.
 Our relationship with God will help to discern which needs to be filled - our stomachs or our hearts.